ickshonpe/bevy_mod_ui_texture_atlas_image/README.md

 ![image](bevy_mod_ui_texture_atlas_image_long.png)

-* Version 0.3 supports Bevy 0.10
+* Versions 0.3 and 0.4 support Bevy 0.10
 * Version 0.2 supports Bevy 0.9
 * Version 0.1 supports Bevy 0.8
 #

 ## Details

-To use this crate, add its dependency to your project's Cargo.toml:
+To use this crate, add its dependency to your project's `Cargo.toml`:

 ```toml
 bevy_mod_ui_texture_atlas_image = "0.3"
 ```

-or use Cargo:
+or with Cargo:

 ```
 cargo add bevy_mod_ui_texture_atlas_image
 ```

+## Components
+* `UiAtlasImage`

+    The texture atlas image of the node.
+* `ImageTint`

+    The tint color of the image.

+## Bundles
+* `AtlasImageBundle`

+    The bundle of components needed to display an image from a `TextureAtlas` with the Bevy UI.

+## Plugin
-Then add the ```UiAtlasImagePlugin``` plugin to your Bevy App:
+The ```UiAtlasImagePlugin``` plugin must be added to your Bevy App:

 ```rust
 use bevy_mod_ui_texture_atlas_image::*;